 How to Get Rid of Arm Fat

 This is just the first part of a routine to get rid of flabby arms.
-But we need to be honest about arm fat loss.
+But we need to be honest about arm fat loss and aging arms.
 While this workout will strengthen your arms and increase your muscle, the only way to get rid of arm fat is through clean eating and exercise.

 For the rest of this workout, click here to go to Prevention.com!